 It’s not really useful for that person just to say they’ve used your product or service – they should also say what they liked and why.

-Why are testimonials are important?
+Why are testimonials important?

 Did you know that 84% of people trust online reviews as much as they do their friends and family?

 Testimonials are the perfect way for you to convince site visitors to buy what you’re selling.
-After all, there’s a lot of competition out there vying for your same target audience.
+After all, there’s a lot of competition out there vying for the same target audience.
 You can’t just expect people to hand over their hard-earned cash without a good reason.
 Luckily, testimonials give people a good reason to buy.

 Here are some other reasons why you should add testimonials to your WordPress website: